-Space saving equipment options
+Space-saving equipment options

 Because the IBC becomes the blending vessel itself there is no product contact with the blender.
 This means that changeovers can be instantaneous as there is no downtime for cleaning.
-This results in the ability to blend up to 4 batches per hour from a single blender, which compares favourably to a fixed mixer that needs a full clean down every batch change.
+This results in the ability to blend up to 4 batches per hour from a single blender, which compares favorably to a fixed mixer that needs a full clean down every batch change.

-Allied to the fact that a range of IBC sizes can be accommodated on the one blender, it might be that a single Matcon IBC blender is all that you need.
+Allied to the fact that a range of IBC sizes can be accommodated on one blender, it might be that a single Matcon IBC blender is all that you need.
 What a saving that would be on space and any clean room costs you might have.

 Getting it right for you

-Our team of engineers will be able to determine the optimum fill levels and size the IBCs correctly to match your throughput requirements, whilst taking into account your product’s initial and post blend bulk density.
+Our team of engineers will be able to determine the optimum fill levels and size the IBCs correctly to match your throughput requirements, whilst taking into account your product’s initial and post-blend bulk density.

 We encourage our customers to visit our full-scale Testing facilities to perform blending trials with their own powders, to give them confidence when placing their capital investment.

-We are able to establish that a blend is homogenous and the blend times needed for each recipe by using NIR (near infra-red spectroscopy) as part of the trial.
+We are able to establish that a blend is homogenous and the blend times needed for each recipe by using NIR (near infrared spectroscopy) as part of the trial.
 NIR can give real-time feedback and removes the need for invasive sampling, which can be prone to error.